 This is a model answer because it applies the concept of metal working to the scenario.
 It clearly states that 500°C is above the recrystallisation temperature, so the steel is hot-worked.
-It then explains how the working temperature affects properties that are significant to the structure of the beam and thereby demonstrating applied knowledge.
+It then explains how the working temperature affects properties that are significant to the structure of the beam, thereby demonstrating applied knowledge.

-The response is also a model answer because it does not only state properties linked to hot-working but also explains why they occur.
-It explains that recrystallisation removes strain hardening leading to reduced strength and hardness.
+The response is also a model answer because it not only states properties linked to hot-working but also explains why they occur.
+It explains that recrystallisation removes strain hardening, leading to reduced strength and hardness.

 Model answer – development required